Elmer Dessens: New York Mets

 In February 2009, Dessens signed a minor league deal with the New York Mets.
 Dessens made his Mets debut on June 23, 2009, against the St. Louis Cardinals.
 He was designated for assignment on July 30.
 He had his contract purchased on August 6, 2009, when Jon Niese was placed on the 60-day disabled list.

 In December 2009, Dessens signed a minor league contract with the New York Mets for the 2010 season.

 San Francisco Giants

 On February 8, 2011, it was reported that Dessens had signed a minor league deal with the San Francisco Giants that included an invitation to spring training.
 However, on February 14, it was reported that the deal fell through.

+Diablos Rojos del México (second stint)

+On March 17, 2011, Dessens signed with the Diablos Rojos del México of the Mexican League.
+He became a free agent following the season.
+In 25 games (3 starts) 45.1 innings he struggled going 4–0 with a 5.16 ERA with 34 strikeouts.

 Post Playing

-He is currently an assistant pitching coach for the Arizona League Reds.
+He was named pitching coach of the Inland Empire 66ers for the 2023 season.